Overview

 matcher returned just a binding list, it would return

-The multiple bindings problem: Multiple binding lists can't
+The multiple bindings problem: Multiple binding lists arise

-matches zero or more intermediate elements.
-Here are some
+can match zero or more elements in a list.
+Here are some examples:

 (like ?* ?x) |